 Here at UCB, it has been an incredible week.

-Our vision is clear but we also know that we could not do it without our listeners and supporters.
-We are not commercial (so we do not carry advertisements) and we do not receive Government grants (or any licence fee), so this work relies on the generosity of our incredible supporters, listeners and readers.
-I feel so honoured to hear the stories of thousands and thousands of UCB supporters who demonstrate how much UCB means to them, by giving, by offering to pray and by telling their own stories.
+Our vision is clear, but we also know that we could not do it without our listeners and supporters.
+We are not commercial (so we do not carry advertisements), and we do not receive Government grants (or any licence fee), so this work relies on the generosity of our incredible supporters, listeners, and readers.
+I feel so honoured to hear the stories of thousands and thousands of UCB supporters who demonstrate how much UCB means to them by giving, offering to pray, and telling their own stories.

 We have heard from many people who have told us that UCB is a ‘lifeline’.
-Christian media offers people the opportunity to connect with God’s Word, 24/7, 365 days a year, even at difficult times of day (often in the wee hours) when the physical doors of the church are shut.
-Thanks to the gifts and support of people like you, just a click away, in the middle of the darkness and tragedy, is the power of God’s Word broadcast on radio and through UCB’s publications and online activities.
+Christian media offers people the opportunity to connect with God’s Word 24/7, 365 days a year, even at difficult times of day (often in the wee hours) when the physical doors of the church are shut.
+Thanks to your gifts and support, the power of God’s Word is just a click away, in the middle of the darkness and tragedy, through UCB’s resources.

-If you would like to support UCB in our ongoing work, you can do so at the website.
+If you would like to support UCB in our ongoing work, you can do so on our website.